AgileCRM Review – CRM For Small Business

 Niche markets are becoming less niche.
 Sourcing and purchasing products from all over the globe, repackaging them and branding them as your own is becoming common place.
 The world is shrinking ever smaller in front of our very eyes.

 What's needed is a CRM for the modern digital marketer.
-An automated marketing tool that can organise contacts, send emails and newsletters, capture new contact details and integrate with all your third party tools like Shopify, Kashflow, Stripe and other payment processors, accounting systems and scheduling calendars.
+An automated marketing tool that can organise contacts and send emails and newsletters, capture new contact details and integrate with all your third party tools like Shopify, Kashflow, Stripe and other payment processors, accounting systems and scheduling calendars.

 There's so much ground to cover here that any CRM start-up has to carefully manage the scope of what they want to include or risk doing it all badly.